This site is migrating to wiki.safing.io, which is being maintained by Safing and the community alike.

 Arch

-sudo pacman -Rnsu portmaster
+sudo pacman -Rnsu portmaster-stub-bin

 Community Contributions